automl/SMAC3/docs/advanced_usage/9_parallelism.md

 !!! note

-    While most SLURM clusters behave similarly, the example DASK client, might not work for every cluster.
+    While most SLURM clusters behave similarly, the example DASK client might not work for every cluster.
 For example, some clusters only allow spawning new jobs from the login node.

 To configure SMAC properly for each cluster, you need to know the ports which allow communication between main and worker jobs.
 The dask client is then created as follows: